 Both groups lost weight, not surprising given the reduction in calories on both diets.
 But there were some important differences between the two groups when it came to cholesterol.

-It’s been a long, uphill and sometimes discouraging battle to get the conventional medical community to accept low carb in any form.
-So here’s a study in a conservative journal that demonstrates that lower-carb can be adapted to even the rigorous vegan eating pattern, producing not only weight loss, lowered insulin resistance and lowered triglycerides, but lowered cholesterol as well.
+This study demonstrates that lower-carb can be adapted to even the rigorous vegan eating pattern, resulting not only in weight loss but lowered insulin resistance and lowered triglycerides, as well as lowered cholesterol.

-Though it’s not widely known, the truth is that it’s entirely possible to follow all four phases of Atkins and be a vegan or lacto-ovo vegetarian as well.
+Though it's not widely known, the truth is that it's entirely possible to follow all four phases of Atkins and be a vegan or lacto-ovo vegetarian as well.
 Tofu, eggs and cheese are the main source of protein for vegetarians and supply all essential amino acids.
-In addition, fiber, and a variety of nutrients are provided by the vegetables, avocado, and olives which accompany the meals.
-After the induction phase, other proteins can be added for variety including cottage cheese, yogurt, nuts and seeds.
-As with non-vegetarians, we recommend a daily multivitamin and fish oil supplement-- vegans can substitute flax oil for fish oil.
+In addition, fiber and a variety of nutrients are provided by the vegetables, avocado and olives, which accompany the meals.
+After Phase 1, other proteins can be added for variety including cottage cheese, yogurt, nuts and seeds.
+As with non-vegetarians, we recommend a daily multivitamin and fish oil supplement—vegans can substitute flax oil for fish oil.

-Please note that vegans, because of limited protein sources, will have difficulty following the induction phase of Atkins but may start the program in one of the other three phases: OWL, pre-maintenance or maintenance.
-The “Eco-Atkins” diet was essentially a maintenance phase diet for vegans.
-Presumably even more weight loss might have occurred if carbs had been lowered to OWL or pre-maintenance levels.
+Please note that vegans, because of limited protein sources, will have difficulty following Phase 1 of Atkins but may start the program in one of the other three phases.
+The "Eco-Atkins" diet was essentially a maintenance phase diet for vegans.
+Presumably even more weight loss might have occurred if carbs had been lowered to Phase 2 or Phase 3 levels.